pankajmissguided/testInformer/README.md

 git difftool HEAD
 Step13 : to UNDO your code needs git Bash Code : git checkout -- File name Step 14 This step added to use revert the change in git bash

+Step 15 I made changes to the new branch NEW1